IlyaAgarishev/react-gameboy/README.md

 ### React Gameboy

-The main idea was to realize my own game logic without using canvas or any side game library
+The main idea was to create my own game logic without using canvas or any side game library.

 ![Gameboy](https://i.imgur.com/hc96tls.gif)